 What is confusion?

-Are you having difficulty with tasks that are usually easy for you but now you can’t seem to understand how to do them anymore?
-Does it seem like remembering common information, like what day it is or how to tell time, is more challenging than it used to be?
-Is it hard to recall where your family members are when you’re not with them, even though you used to easily keep track of their whereabouts?
-If situations like these seem familiar, you might be dealing with confusion.
+Are you having difficulty with tasks that were previously easy but are now difficult to do and even understand?
+Does it seem like remembering basic information, like what day it is or how to tell time, has become more challenging?
+Is it hard to recall where your family members are when you’re not with them, even though you could easily keep track of them in the past?
+If situations like these seem familiar, you might be having periods of confusion.

-Confusion is a mental state in which you may be less alert, have memory loss, or get flustered and jumbled easily.
-Some Veterans experience confusion as a result of getting older, significant sleep problems, or health conditions like dementia or traumatic brain injury.
-A normal example of confusion, like forgetting the date but remembering it later without assistance, is not a major cause for concern.
-Other episodes of confusion, like forgetting where you are going in your car while driving, may signal a problem.
+Confusion is a mental state in which you may feel less alert, or get flustered and jumbled easily.
+Some Veterans experience confusion as a result of getting older, from having sleep problems, or as part of health conditions like dementia or traumatic brain injury.
+A minor sign of confusion, like forgetting the date but remembering it later, is not a major cause for concern.
+However, ongoing episodes of confusion, like feeling disoriented for a period of time or forgetting where you are going when driving your car, may signal a problem.

 “I couldn’t remember certain things and I got all stressed.
 It became a vicious cycle because my stress would just make me more frustrated and more tense.”

-Confusion and forgetfulness can affect your work, your daily life, and your relationships with family members, close friends, and coworkers.
+Confusion and forgetfulness can affect your work, your daily life, and your relationships with family members, close friends, and co-workers.
 Some Veterans who experience confusion may find they have trouble solving simple problems, remembering details, or organizing their thoughts.
-Others may become paranoid and believe that people are out to get them, because they don’t remember who they are or what their relationship is to them.
+Others may become paranoid and believe that people are out to get them because they don’t remember who they are or how they know each other.